 When an individual keeps feeling stressed due to a particular problem over a long period, it is chronic stress.
 Stress is actually a good thing when it is short-term.
 It enables you to make wise decisions when confronted with a fight-or-flight situation.
 However, if the trigger or the factor responsible for stress is present over a long period, the stress becomes chronic.
 This type of stress is not healthy.
 For instance, an unhappy relationship will eventually lead to chronic stress unless the cause is removed.
-Financial difficulties and a high-pressure job are other causes of chronic stress.
+Financial difficulties and a high-pressure job are other causes of this condition.

 Understanding Chronic Stress

 Stress causes the body to release hormones called corticosteroids, such as cortisol and adrenaline.
-These hormones help prepare the body to take action in stressed situations by increasing heart and breathing rates.
+These hormones help prepare the body to take action in stressful situations by increasing heart and breathing rates.
 When this ensues, an expert might describe a person as being in a state of heightened alertness or arousal.
 The physical effects of stress usually do not last long (acute stress).
 However, some people find themselves in a nearly constant state of heightened alertness.

-Both these hormones, in combination with the nervous system, stop all the needless systems of the body that are not directly needed.
+Both these hormones, in combination with the nervous system, stop many systems of the body that are not directly needed.
 As a result, the person may experience decreased salivary flow, reduced blood flow to the digestive system, and many other physical symptoms.
 The continuous supply of these hormones will keep the other parts of the body inactive.
 This is because the blood primarily flows to the limbs, brain, eyes, and heart rather than other parts of the body.
 This change has harmful effects on both physical and mental health unless chronic stress treatments are administered.

 Chronic Stress Symptoms